cviviers/graph-physics/README.md

 ## Code wise

-[X] Add testing perf dataloaeder with workers
+- [X] Add testing perf dataloaeder with workers
-[X] Find a good way to implement how to compute the node type [X] Build the custom functions for aneurysm and co for adding the right attributes [] Test the custom functions
+- [X] Find a good way to implement how to compute the node type
+- [X] Build the custom functions for aneurysm and co for adding the right attributes
+- [] Test the custom functions
-[] Find a way to not bug if you dont have dgl
+- [] Find a way to not bug if you dont have dgl
-[] Implement Message Passing and Transformer
+- [] Implement Message Passing and Transformer
-[] Implement Simulator
+- [] Implement Simulator
-[] Implement train loop with L.Lighting
+- [] Implement train loop with L.Lighting
-[] Implement Wandb
+- [] Implement Wandb
-[] Use proper dataloader
+- [X] Use proper dataloader
-[] Implement proper valdiation metric at the end of each epoch [] Implement vizu for one traj at the end of each epoch as well
+- [] Implement proper valdiation metric at the end of each epoch
+- [] Implement vizu for one traj at the end of each epoch as well

+> [!WARNING]
+> H5-based dataloader does not support multiple workers.
+XDMF can.

 ## Colab Wise

-[] One notebook for the cylinder
+- [] One notebook for the cylinder
-[] One notebook for the coarse aneurysm
+- [] One notebook for the coarse aneurysm

 ## Educational wise

-[] Write about how to define the .json and the 2 functions [] Prepare readme
+- [] Write about how to define the .json and the 2 functions
+- [] Prepare readme

 ## Dev wise

-[] Make setup and requirements
+- [] Make setup and requirements
-[] Make CI/CD
+- [] Make CI/CD